 Xeriscaping: Born in the Mile High

 Denver Water coined the term xeriscape in 1981 by combining “landscape” with the Greek prefix xero-, from xeros, meaning dry.
 Public perception of xeriscaping has frequently been negative, as many assume that these types of landscapes are ugly expanses of cactus and gravel.
 And sometimes they can be.
 But that is certainty not the standard.
 It’s not a specific look or specific group of plants.
-Rather, xeriscape is a combination of seven common-sense gardening principles that save water, time and resources while creating a gorgeous landscape, for any enviroment.
+Rather, xeriscape is a combination of seven common-sense gardening principles that save water, time and resources while creating a gorgeous landscape, for any environment.

 These Seven Principles of Xeriscape are: